tx-lin/vmSafeguard/README.md

 // TO CHANGE, the file will be created automaticaly later
 ```

-save the changes, and go to the sub folder scripts.
+Save changes, and go to the sub folder scripts/.

 ```
 cd /var/www/html/ESXi-Web-Management-Tool/scripts